 Applicants should begin by identifying the Project Area, community planning and project priorities, and partnerships to include in their proposal.
 Applicants should then identify the key threshold requirements needed to pursue climate resilience implementation funding such as TCC's - including the policy priorities, basic infrastructure needs, and project readiness and capacity thresholds.
+The Project Development Grant can help Applicants address some of the threshold requirements for various implementation funding sources.
 Applicants can work with their Technical Assistance Provider or TCC Program Staff to understand the TCC Implementation Grant threshold requirements and supportive project development activities.
+Note that applicants who apply for an Implementation Grant may be considered for the Project Development Grant if TCC staff determines that their application is not competitive as an Implementation Grant proposal.